xiaoming0812/CitaviProjects/README.md

 2. Open the macro editor  (_Tools > Macro Editor..._)
 3. Remove the template code and paste the macro code.
 4. Press the **Compile** button.
-5. If no erros showed in the error list, press the **Run** button
+5. If no errors showed in the error list, press the **Run** button

 ### How do I install an addon?

 1. Shut down Citavi.
-2. Download the desired add-on from the Internet (usually a ZIP archive).
+2. Download the desired add-on from the internet (usually a ZIP archive).
 3. Unzip the ZIP archive with the right mouse button using the command "Extract All".
 4. Copy the unzipped files into the directory "[installation directory]\AddOns" (usually `C:\Program Files (x86)\Citavi 6\AddOns`).
 You may have to create the folder _AddOns_ when using it for the first time!
 5. Start Citavi